ed-barberis/devops-2.0/CENTOS_VM_BUILD_INSTRUCTIONS.md

 	-	Copy your AppDynamics Controller '`license.lic`' and rename it to '`provisioners/scripts/centos/tools/appd-controller-license.lic`'.

-    NOTE: Configuration and customization for provisioning the __APM VM__ image is also handled via external environment variables and requires external credentials to download the installer.
-You will need to provide your AppDynamics account user name and password.
+    NOTE: Configuration and customization for provisioning the __APM VM__ image is also handled via external environment variables.

-    The build will __fail__ if they are not set.

     The Enterprise Console admin user and database passwords may also be provided, but are optional.
 The default passwords are '`welcome1`'.

     ```bash
-    $ export appd_username="name@example.com"
-    $ export appd_password="password"
     $ export appd_admin_password="welcome1"     # [optional]
     $ export appd_db_password="welcome1"        # [optional]
     $ export appd_db_root_password="welcome1"   # [optional]